 Before committing to a change of career though, it is important to consider the security of your new role.
 Whilst nothing can ever be guaranteed, what we can tell you is that the medical device and pharmaceutical industries in Ireland have not faced the same historical ups and downs of other industries.
 We spoke at length before about growth but it’s important to note that growth has been sustained over many years – this industry has performed well throughout many dips in other sectors.

 Many manufacturing sectors showed a decline after 2002, the pharmaceutical and medical device sectors did not, they have continued to grow year-on-year.
 There are two main factors at play here: the high level of foreign direct investment which has led to new companies as well as an expansion of established ones; and the amount of final product which is exported – these industries have shown great stability.
 Even in response to the global economic crisis, these industries have grown year-on-year and even research and development funding has continued to grow, a sign of confidence in the market.

 The medical technology industry is of great importance to the economy of Ireland, the country has not been without its financial struggles and the stability of the pharmaceutical and medical device industries has been important in its recovery.

 5. It offers rich opportunities for career growth

-One of the main draws of Ireland for medical device and pharmaceutical is the talent pool that exists in the country.
+One of the main draws of Ireland for medical device and pharmaceutical manufacturers is the talent pool that exists in the country.
 However, with the industry growing at the rate it currently is, the talent pool is becoming increasingly sparse.

-In 2016, the body who advises the Irish government on current/future skills needs of the country, the Expert Group on Future Skills Needs (EGFSN), specifically singled out a few job roles where skills were identified as an acute need for the country, these were in the groups of:
+In 2016, the body that advises the Irish government on current/future skills needs of the country, the Expert Group on Future Skills Needs (EGFSN), specifically singled out a few job roles where skills were identified as an acute need for the country, these were in the groups of: